devuri/wpframework/documentation/src/guide/getting-started.md

 cd your-project-name
 ```

-You'll need to adjust the `.env` file to align with your database settings and site URL.
+You'll need to adjust the `.env` [environment file](./environment-file) to align with your database settings and site URL.
 Ensure the `WP_HOME` variable accurately reflects your site's URL.

 ## File Structure